 What is Freedom To Operate?

 Freedom to operate (FTO) is the ability of a company to produce and distribute products without liabilities to third parties based on IP.
-In other words, FTO ensures that a business’s products and services do not infringe on the patent rights of another person or company.
+In other words, FTO ensures that a company’s products and services do not infringe on the patent rights of another person or company.

-What is a FTO search, analysis and opinion?
+What is a FTO search?